 Name Value Event classes Selection of event classes that the runtime system should send.
 IP Address The IP address of the runtime system.
-Port The Port where the runtime system should be contacted (see Section 16.1).
+Port The Port where the runtime system should be contacted (see Section 17.1).
+Timeout The connection will time out after the specified duration.
+Already collected data can still be viewed and may be used for debugging purposes.
 Buffer Size The amount of memory that is allocated within the run- time system to store event data during a period.
 Sample Period The period length between sending data.
 Start Recording When pressed connects the JamaicaTrace tool to the run- time systems and collects data until pressed again.

-Table 16.1: JamaicaTrace Controls
+Table 17.1: JamaicaTrace Controls